hyperdrift-io/genesis/examples/task-manager/docs/rules/COMPONENTS.md

 ## Using shadcn/ui Components

-This project includes shadcn/ui components, which are built on top of Radix UI and styled with Tailwind CSS:
+This project uses shadcn/ui components, which provide a set of reusable, accessible UI components styled with Tailwind CSS:

 ### Button Component
 ```tsx